donejs/donejs/docs/guide.md

 </html>
 ```

-To add a little more whitespace we can add
+To add a little more whitespace we can update `src/styles.less` with:

 ```css
 bit-panel {